 Giving an exact cost is a very dangerous game.
 As an independent you set your rates, are responsible for your own hours and delivery plan.
 Many ICs feel this gives them a better grasp on just how long various assignments might take but it may also contribute to unexpected obstructions or delays.
 Give yourself wiggle room to come in above or below where the project should land.
 Always estimate – never assign a total value if you don’t have to.

 5. “You won’t believe the night I had last night”

-This is a rather extreme example but within business there is a very firm line of where personal life and professional life are separated.
-Often times as an independent you might build a very casual, maybe even mildly personal, relationship with your client – but at the end of the day it is still a client.
-Even with your closest clients many subjects are off limits.
-Make mature, sensible and professional decisions before you bring up or elaborate on a subject.
+This is a rather extreme example but within the business, there is a very firm line where personal life and professional life are separated.
+Often times as an independent you might build a very casual, maybe even mildly personal, relationship with your client – but at the end of the day, it is still a client.
+Even with your closest clients, many subjects are off-limits.
+Make mature, sensible, and professional decisions before you bring up or elaborate on a subject.

 Find independent consulting jobs with top companies through MBO’s marketplace